 Also, you might put a hair pin cotter pin (spring type cotter pin) to make sure the dowels don't fall out during transport.

-In reply to assuming you wanted to make by Guesting (not verified)
+In reply to by Guesting (not verified)

 Ana White